Guides March 7, 2026

 Large image files can significantly slow down your website’s loading speed.
 Compressing images reduces their file size without sacrificing too much quality.
 Here’s how to compress images manually:

 By compressing your images, you can significantly reduce their file size and improve your website’s loading speed.
+According to a recent study, properly compressed images can decrease page load time by up to 40%.

 Adding Descriptive Alt Text and Title Attributes

 Alt text (alt attribute) and title attributes are important for both SEO and accessibility.
 They provide context to search engines and screen readers, helping them understand the content of your images.
+This is a vital part of WordPress SEO without plugins.

 To add alt text and title attributes to images in WordPress, simply edit the image within the WordPress media library or directly within the post editor.
 Fill in the “Alt Text” and “Title” fields.